Llamas and goats at Shepard's Harvest Festival

 Fossum Family Farm in Northfield / Melanie Graves

-There’s no shortage of yarn shops in Minnesota, with the state’s Knitters’ Guild listing nearly 50 in its directory.
-Hit a whole slew of them during the Minnesota Yarn Shop Hop in early April, which includes 15 shops in the Twin Cities metro area.
+There’s no shortage of yarn shops in Minnesota either; there are around 50 listings in the Knitters’ Guild directory.
+Hit a whole slew of them during the Minnesota Yarn Shop Hop in early April, which includes 15 shops in the metro area around Minneapolis and St. Paul.

 Embroidered stones in a heart